 - To identify information, policy and institutional gaps necessary to foster synergies and greater policy coherence at national, regional and international levels between the migration and development policy areas;

-- To establish partnerships and cooperation between countries, and between countries and other stakeholders, such as international organizations, diaspora, migrants, academia etc., on migration and development;
+- To establish partnerships and cooperation between countries, and between countries and other stakeholders on migration and development;

 - To structure the international priorities and agenda on migration and development.